 I set my primer with a shade from another palette, then went into the crease with Applejack.
 Next I intensified the outer corner with Minty, which if I’m being honest didn’t really change the look at all.
-Next I used No Filter to carve a half-crease and went in with Blossom, the dark burnt orange in the first row.
+Next I used No Filter to carve a half-crease and went in with Blossom.
 I blended the outer third of my eye with a little bit more Minty on my brush.
 In the inner third of my eye I packed on Starshine, the lighter orange shade.
 Since I was already going overboard with colour I highlighted the inner corner of my eyes with Snuzzle.

 I surprisingly liked this look enough to wear it all day, but I’m probably going to tone it down a notch next week…

-I like the ColourPop My Little Pony palette for how unique the shades are and how nicely they blend together, however even though the shades are beautiful the palette doesn’t feel very cohesive to me now that I’ve started using it.
-I find I need to dip into other palettes to find transition shades to create a full eye look that isn’t too crazy for everyday wear.
-If you have a good neutral palette to use along with the MLP it’s a nice addition to your palette collection, but I don’t believe it’s a necessity.
-If you aren’t one for crazy eyeshadow colours you can probably pass on this one, but if you are the MLP palette might be your dream come true.
+I like the ColourPop My Little Pony palette for how unique the shades are and how nicely they blend; however, even though the shades are beautiful the palette doesn’t feel very cohesive to me.
+I need to dip into other palettes to find transition shades to create a full eye look that isn’t too crazy for everyday wear.
+If you have a neutral palette to use along with the MLP it’s a nice addition to your palette collection but I don’t believe it’s a necessity.
+If you aren’t one for crazy colours you can pass on this one, but if you are the MLP palette might be your dream come true.

 Which look was your favourite!?
-Do you prefer neutrals or colour?
+Do you have the ColourPop My Little Pony Palette?